AylinAkkus/aylinakkus.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I'm Aylin, a graduate student at ETH Zurich, currently working on my Master's thesis with [Prof. Ludwig Schmidt's group](https://people.csail.mit.edu/ludwigs/index.html) at Stanford.
-My research focuses on generating open-source datasets for computer use models.
+I'm Aylin, a graduate student at ETH Zurich, currently working on my thesis with [Prof. Ludwig Schmidt's group](https://people.csail.mit.edu/ludwigs/index.html) at Stanford on generating open-source datasets for computer use models.

 ### Latest blog post